hacks-guide/Guide_Wii/docs/faq.md

 ### Bluebomb

 ::: details The bluebomb script is stuck on waiting to accept.
-Ensure you have not synced any Wii remotes and ensure you are also repeatedly pressing sync.
+Ensure you have not connected any Wii remotes and ensure you are also repeatedly pressing sync.
 :::

 ::: details The bluebomb script is stuck awaiting response from stage0.